The fundamental group of random 2-complexes: Outline of Theorem

-\begin{pfofthm}{\ref{theorem 2}} That $\pi_1(Y)$ is nontrivial follows from Lemmas \ref{derandomize} and \ref{ifuniversal}.
+\begin{pfofthm}{\ref{theorem 2}} That $\pi_1(Y)$ is nontrivial follows from Lemmas \ref{derandomize} and \ref{huji3}.

 That it is hyperbolic follows from Lemmas \ref{derandomize} and \ref{huji3}, as follows.
-If there is a linear isoperimetric inequality on $Y$, then there is a linear isoperimetric inequality on $\pi_1 (Y)$ as well; indeed t is well known that $\pi_1(Y)$ is quasi-isometric to $\widetilde{Y}$, the universal cover of $Y$.
+If there is a linear isoperimetric inequality on $Y$, then there is a linear isoperimetric inequality on $\pi_1 (Y)$ as well; since $Y$ is compact, $\pi_1(Y)$ is quasi-isometric to $\widetilde{Y}$, the universal cover of $Y$.
 Groups which satisfy a linear isoperimetric inequality also satisfy a ``thin triangles'' condition and are Gromov hyperbolic \cite{gromov1}. \end{pfofthm}